How to Spend One Perfect Day in Charleston, SC (+Free Printable Itinerary)

 Getting Around by Bus

-You can also take the free DASH shuttle bus (mentioned below), which will take you through the main parts of downtown Charleston.
-If you need to get to other parts of Charleston that is not served by the free shuttle, you can use the CARTA buses (that require payment) to get around.
+Charleston has a free DASH shuttle bus (mentioned below), which goes through the main parts of downtown Charleston.
+If you need to get to other parts of Charleston that isn’t served by the free shuttle, you can use the CARTA buses (that require payment) to get around.

 Getting Around by Car

 If you’re driving into Charleston, you can park in one of many garages located throughout the city.
-We parked in the Cumberland Street parking garage located in the heart of downtown Charleston and close to many attractions.
-It was also very clean, safe, and affordable!
+We parked our rental car in the Cumberland Street parking garage located in the heart of downtown Charleston, which is close to many attractions.
+It was very clean, safe, and affordable!

 Morning: Coffee & Historic Strolls

 Start the morning off with a fresh cup of coffee and a breakfast sandwich at the Black Door Cafe.
-They also make delicious espresso drinks here!
-Try their Southern chicken biscuit, which features Southern classics like pimento cheese, a buttermilk biscuit, and fried chicken.
+They make delicious espresso drinks here!

 🍗 If you’re a foodie, you have to check out this walking food tour!